We are looking for an Adult Social Worker to join a Locality Team.

 About you

-You will be carrying out the necessary assessments in relation to adult social care and using strength-based approaches to creatively identify solutions.
+You will be completing the necessary assessments in relation to Adult Social Care.
 A Social Work Degree/DipSW/CQSW within a minimum of 1 year post ASYE experience is required.
-Experience of working within a safeguarding hub, community team or complex care is highly desired for the post.

 What's on offer?